CarlosDanielMaturano/liwb/DOCS.md

 The full list are:

-- sqrt ## get the square root of a given number
+- sqrt: Get the square root of a given number
-- sin ## get the sine of a given number
+- sin: Get the sine of a given number
-- cos ## get the cosine of a given number
+- cos: Get the cosine of a given number
-- tan ## get the tangent of a given number
+- tan: Get the tangent of a given number
-- abs ## get the module of a given number
+- abs: Get the absolute value of a given number
-- log10 ## get the log of the number in the base 10
+- log10: Get the logarithm of the number in base 10
-- floor ## round down a number
+- floor: Round down a number
-- ceil ## round up a number
+- ceil: Round up a number
-- round ## round a number
+- round: Round a number

 ## Relational operators
 Liwb include 5 basic relational operators